marcobarbosa/minima/README.md

 The template features Mootools 1.3 and lots of HTML5 & CSS 3 goodness.

 ## Intructions
-Simply clone this repository and run the Joomla! installer :)
+* Clone this repository
+* Rename _installation to installation
+* Run the installer
+* Rename installation back to _installation
+* Enjoy!